 Adam Savage (maker and former co-host of Mythbusters) describes making as taking your point of view and using it to bring something into the world.
 It doesn’t matter if that thing is a chair, a novel, a quilt, a cake, or a line of computer code - it all counts as making to us if you’re putting part of yourself into it.
 We don’t see any reason to draw lines and exclude any kind of craft from making!

-Our makerspace is approximately 2500 square feet split between two floors, including a machine shop area, craft room, 3D printing and electronics lab, classroom for 12, and a lounge space with snacks and comfy chairs.
+Our makerspace is approximately 3000 square feet, including a machine shop area, craft room, 3D printing and electronics lab, classroom for 8, and a lounge space with snacks and comfy chairs.
 It's a great place to work on paper, needle, and fabric crafts, 3D printing, CNC and laser cutting and engraving, electronics, woodworking, programming, or just to spend some time in a third place around other crafty people!
 Cost constraints mean we've started small, but we hope to grow to support robotics, woodworking, metalworking, and more in the future.

 Our standard hours of operation are listed on the home page of our website.
 As a small, volunteer-run organization, the hours are subject to change - the space will often be open outside the standard hours and may occasionally be closed during standard hours.
 If there's a time you want to use the space but it's not open, let us know - we may be able to find a volunteer to open it for you!